 What does the term “flipping” mean?
 You've probably all seen the shows on HGTV, but it's the concept of buying a home, renovating it, and selling it at a new, higher value.

 I know several successful house flippers who flip high-end homes.
-These are homes that are valued in the $2-3 million range, put a good amount of work into it and sell it for $4-5 million.
-In certain areas of the country (including mine), it’s common to see renovated homes selling for millions over what they originally bought it for.
+These are homes that are valued in the $2-3 million range, put a good amount of work into them and sell them for $4-5 million.
+In certain areas of the country (including mine), it's common to see renovated homes selling for millions over what they originally bought them for.
 Sure, they might have put several hundred thousand dollars or millions into the renovations, but the payoff can be huge.

-But there is a lot of inherent risk built into these projects.
+But there is a lot of inherent risks built into these projects.
 What if the budget gets overrun?
-What if the market takes a large downturn.
-What it the project takes much longer than expected?
+What if the market takes a large downturn?
+What if the project takes much longer than expected?
 Any or all of these things can turn into massive losses for the renovators.